![]() |

 a check of the Illinois and National Sex Offender Registries.

-"Child Care Provider" or "Child Care Facility" any individual, group of persons, agency, association, or organization that provides programs or services exclusively directed towards persons under the age of 18.
+"Child Care Provider" or "Child Care Facility" – any individual (other than a parent or legal guardian), group of persons, agency, association, or organization that provides programs or services for compensation, exclusively directed towards persons under the age of 18.

-"Family" the applicant, his or her spouse, and the biological or adoptive children or stepchildren of the applicant or his or her spouse under age 21 living in the same household.
+"Family" – the applicant, his or her spouse, and the biological or adoptive children or stepchildren of the applicant or his or her spouse under age 21 living in the same household.
 Family must also include the child for whom care is requested, the child's dependent blood-related and adoptive siblings, and the child's and sibling's parents living in the same household.
-The applicant may include in his or her family other persons related by blood or law to the applicant or his or her spouse living in the same household if they are dependent upon the family for more than 50 percent of their support.
-The applicant may include in his or her family a child of the applicant or his or her spouse under age 21 who is dependent upon the family for more than 50 percent of his or her support and who is a full-time student away at school, provided he or she has not established legal residence outside the family household.
+The family may also include other persons related by blood or law to the applicant or his or her spouse living in the same household if they are dependent upon the family for more than 50 percent of their support, if including these individuals would be beneficial for the family.
+The family may also include a child of the applicant or his or her spouse under age 21 who is dependent upon the family for more than 50 percent of his or her support and who is a full-time student away at school, provided he or she has not established legal residence outside the family household, if including this individual would be beneficial for the family.

 a biological parent;